piotrstenke/Durian/README.md

 ## What's next?

-With *InterfaceTargets* and *FriendClass* being close to leaving the experimental stage, one more features is almost ready to take their place - *GenericSpecialization*, planned to be moved to experimental stage in late October - early November 2021.
+With *InterfaceTargets* and *FriendClass* being close to leaving the experimental stage, one more features is almost ready to take their place - *GenericSpecialization*, planned to be moved to experimental stage in early 2022.

 ##